Krasen007/suno-remix-at-home/WALKTHROUGH.md

 > - Ensure `.env` is listed in your `.gitignore`.
 > - If you accidentally expose your key, rotate/regenerate it immediately on [sunoapi.org](https://sunoapi.org).
 > - For production environments, use a secure secret manager.
+>
+> **GUI Storage**: When using the GUI option, your API key is stored in your browser's localStorage and never transmitted to the server except for API requests.

 ### 3. Audio Preparation